 A graduate of this program finds employment in manufacturing supervision and control.
-Duties involve the design modification, installation, and operation of integrated systems of people, materials, machines, and methods used to produce a product at a profit.
+Duties involve the design, modification, installation, and operation of advanced manufacturing systems, materials, machines, and methods used to produce a product at a profit.
 Specific career opportunities may be found in the following functional areas:

 - Manufacturing Engineering Technician

 - Methods – production, planning, methods and engineering